 As a public company, CRA endeavors to provide full, fair, accurate, timely and understandable disclosure in its filings and submissions with the Securities and Exchange Commission and public communications generally.
-Associates engaged in the preparation of these filings, submissions and communications ("Public Disclosure Personnel") must endeavor to provide that CRA's filings, submissions, and communications meet these objectives.
-Depending on their duties and responsibilities, other associates may be called upon to provide information to assure that CRA's reports are complete, fair and understandable.
+CRA has designated certain associates to be engaged in the preparation of these filings, submissions and communications ("Public Disclosure Personnel") who endeavor to provide that CRA's filings, submissions, and communications meet these objectives.
+Depending on their duties and responsibilities, other pre-approved associates may be called upon to provide information to assure that CRA's reports are complete, fair and understandable.
 CRA expects all of its personnel to take this responsibility very seriously.
-If requested by Public Disclosure Personnel to provide information for use in such filings, submissions or communications, associates will provide, as promptly as practicable, accurate, understandable and complete information on a timely basis.
+If requested by Public Disclosure Personnel to provide, as promptly as practicable, accurate, understandable and complete information on a timely basis.

 It is a violation of this Code to misrepresent CRA's financial performance or otherwise to compromise the integrity of CRA's financial statements or other public disclosures.
-It is also a violation to unduly or fraudulently influence, coerce, manipulate or mislead independent or internal auditors regarding CRA's financial statements, accounting practices or internal controls or processes.
+It is also a violation to unduly or fraudulently influence, coerce, manipulate or mislead independent or internal auditors (as applicable) regarding CRA's financial statements, accounting practices or internal controls or processes.

 CRA requires honest and accurate recording and reporting of information in order to make responsible business decisions.
-All of CRA's books, records and accounts and financial statements must be maintained accurately and in reasonable detail, must appropriately reflect CRA's transactions and must conform both to applicable legal requirements and to CRA's system of internal controls.
+All of CRA's books, records and accounts and financial statements must be maintained accurately and in reasonable detail, must appropriately reflect CRA's transactions and must conform both to applicable legal and financial accounting requirements and to CRA's system of internal controls.
 CRA's books, records and accounts must reflect, fairly and within CRA's normal system of accounting, all assets, liabilities and transactions of CRA.
 Unrecorded or "off the books" funds or assets should not be maintained unless permitted by applicable law or regulation.